|Style||Fully Escorted & Guided

 Why not take advantage of your already-included international airfare and visit the bustling metropolis of Kuala Lumpur, capital city of Malaysia?
 You will depart the U.S. 2 days earlier than the departure dates listed.

 Day 2: En route.
 Cross the International Date Line and lose one day en route.
+(You'll recover a day on your return trip.)

 Day 3: Kuala Lumpur.
 Arrive in Kuala Lumpur, Malaysia's capital.
 After customs formalities, you'll be escorted to your 5-star hotel to check in and rest from your flight.
 Enjoy the rest of the day to explore the city on your own, or enjoy the wonderful facilities of your hotel.
 Accommodations: Prince Hotel & Residence.